Invoice Factoring at Tab Bank

 About Tab Bank

 Transportation Alliance Bank, or ‘TAB bank’, offers a variety of funding options for both consumer and business customers.
-On the consumer side, they offer basic banking services including a number of competitive CD rates.
+On the consumer side, they offer basic banking services including savings accounts and competitive CD rates.

 Tab Bank provides funding for businesses of all sizes, nationwide.
-As the name implies, TAB bank began as an invoice factoring company for truckers but has branched out with different services for many different industries.
+As the name implies, TAB bank operated similarly to many trucking factoring companies but has since branched out with different services for many different industries.
 You may not have ever heard of Tab Bank, but if you are a business experiencing cash flow troubles, you should get to know them.

 Despite only one official ‘branch’ in Ogden, Utah, the brand is relatively well-known in the West, with employees working in other states, including Arizona and California.
-For business customers, TAB Bank offers business banking and Treasury/cash management services.
+For business customers, TAB Bank offers business checking accounts and Treasury/cash management services.
 But their specialty is creative, small business funding solutions.

 Many businesses are asset rich but cash flow poor.
 This is not what traditional banks want to see when evaluating a potential loan but there are a number of alternative lenders who will provide funding based off the level of the business’ assets.
 Tab Bank can be very creative with their asset based lending programs.